yusufessam22/dsml-portfolio/index.md

   - Among the top in overall reliability and average performance across datasets
   - Accurately captured sharp streamflow spikes better than other models

-- **Overall model insights:**
+- **Overall insights:**
   - **ANN** was the most dominant algorithm across the study, outperforming SVM and LSTM in 7 out of 11 datasets
   - **Input Scenario 3** (lag-1, lag-2, lag-3) led to the highest number of top predictions, suggesting value in including three days of historical input
   - **SVM** showed strong performance in specific rivers (e.g. Sungai Muda, Sungai Kelantan, Sungai Klang) but lacked consistency overall
-  - **LSTM** underperformed, likely due to the erratic nature of streamflow data and absence of strong temporal patterns
+  - **LSTM** underperformed, likely due to the limited length of training sequences, high variance in streamflow data, and absence of multivariate inputs that typically enhance LSTM performance

 - **Model limitations:**
   - Some rivers with high variability or poor data quality still resulted in lower accuracy